Below are frequently asked questions about the Washington state Legislature.

 How does the Washington state budget get finalized?

 Washington state operates on a two-year budget.
 In December of even-numbered years, the governor releases a proposed budget.
 When the Legislature convenes in January, they begin work on formulating their own budget plans.
 After the Senate and House pass their respective plans, leaders in each chamber come together to negotiate and come up with one budget that can pass the full Legislature.
 The final budget is then submitted to the governor, who may veto some or all of the budget.
 Once the governor signs the budget, it takes effect on July 1 of each odd-numbered year.

 The Speaker of the House is the top leadership position in the state house.
 The Speaker of the House shapes the agenda and determines what legislation will pass the floor of the House and be sent to the Senate.

 In the House, Frank Chopp (D-Seattle) was re-elected as Speaker of the House.
 He has served as the speaker since January 1999.
 However, he shared the gavel with a Republican co-speaker from 1999–2002 when there was a tie in the number of seats held by Democrats and Republicans in the House.

 Who is the majority leader?

 In the Senate, the majority leader is the top leadership position similar to Speaker of the House.
-As of December 1, 2014, Mark Schoesler (R-Ritzville) is Senate Majority Leader.
+As of November 15, 2017, Sharon Nelson (D-Maury Island) is Senate Majority Leader.
 In the House, the majority leader is the second highest leadership post under the Speaker.
 Pat Sullivan (D-Covington) is House Majority Leader.
 The majority leader makes sure that members’ votes are in line with the party.
 The minority party is led by the minority leader.